Is My Marriage Over? The Quiz, The Science and the Solutions

 The 'Is My Marriage Over?'
 Quiz Results and What They Mean

-Let's examine 8 key predictors of marital failure that show up in our quiz, and explore some of the answers about what couples can do to overcome these challenges.
-Some couples therapy worksheets are available for free here.
+Let's examine some of the key predictors of marital failure that show up in our quiz, and explore what answers mean for couples.

 Unmet Emotional Needs In A Marriage